ferfeitosa/ferfeitosa.github.io/README.md

 My dissertation explores a key turnout determinant; civic duty.
 More specifically, (1) what does it mean to feel a civic duty to vote, (2) where such belief comes from, and (3) what is the effect of civic duty on voting.

-My previous work has been published in the International Journal of Public Opinion Research, Political Behavior, and Party Politics.
+My work has been published in the International Journal of Public Opinion Research, Political Behavior, and Party Politics.

 My research has been funded by the [Fonds des Recherches Societes et Cultures du Quebec (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).